jonbrick/figma-plugin-theme-variables-mapper/PRD.md

   - ⚠️ Failed variables
 - Detailed collapsible lists for each category
 - Clear error messages for failures
-- No display of ignored/unchanged variables
+- All categories display even if empty (showing "0 created", etc.)
+- Collapsible accordions for organized viewing

 ## Technical Architecture